Equip Super and TelstraSuper have signed a binding Heads of Agreement and agreed to proceed with a ‘merger of equals’ between the two funds.

 Investment returns

-See how your options have performed over the short-term and long run.
+See how your investment options have performed over the short and long term.

 Learn more